IntelLabs/flrc/doc/building-ghc.md

-# How to build and use a patched GHC 7.6.3 with HRC
+# How to patch, build and use GHC 7.6.3 with HRC

 HRC uses GHC as a frontend to compile user programs or libraries to an intermediate representation (IR) called external core before it translates